qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"prompt": "Hello, how are you today?"}' <Flask Server Host>:<Port>/chatbot
 ```
-## 3. Voice Assistant
+## 3. Transcription and Voice Assistant

 ### 3A.
 Simple transcription service with OpenAI model experimentation setup via Gradio Frontend (Credit is required for OpenAI model use.)

+**Disclaimer and limitations**
+1. Credit is required for OpenAI transcription model use.

+2. Do expect transcription inaccuracies/cutoff as results are largely dependent on the quality and length of audio file provided.

-You may can either upload your own mp3 file or use a sample mp3 file provided which are sourced from the following links:
+You may can either upload your own mp3 file or use a sample mp3 file provided sourced from the following links:

-1) **Archived LiveATC Recordings** [link](https://www.liveatc.net/recordings.php) - Expect poor performance due to background noise
+1. **Archived LiveATC Recordings** [link](https://www.liveatc.net/recordings.php) - Expect poor performance due to background noise

-2) **Ted Talks Daily Trailer** [link](https://audiocollective.ted.com/#shows-1) - Expect good performance due to clear audio, without background noise.
+2. **Ted Talks Daily Trailer** [link](https://audiocollective.ted.com/#shows-1) - Expect good performance due to clear audio, without background noise.

-To run, execute the following command in the repository
+To run the service, execute the following command in the repository

 ```
 cd VoiceAssistant/experimentations